Cow Muck

 To reduce the ammonia smell, you can try the following:

-Ensure the soot is dry: Before applying the lime plaster, make sure the soot is completely dry.
+Ensure the soot is dry and remove as much as possible: Before applying the lime plaster, make sure the soot is completely dry.
 This will minimize the amount of water available for the chemical reaction.

 Wear protective equipment: Ammonia gas can be irritating to the eyes, nose, and throat.
 It's important to wear protective equipment, such as a mask and gloves, when working with lime plaster and soot.